 - Frome is home to the UK’s first Share Shop, where you can borrow items such as tools, games, cooking utensils and camping equipment for just a small donation for a week’s hire.
 They also offer regular repair sessions, skill swaps and events.

 - SHARE also houses the Happy Nappy Library, where you can borrow fabric nappies for a range of ages.
 Perfect to try before you buy, and avoid throwing away almost 4,000 nappies which take 500 years to degrade!

 - Frome is also home to the UK’s first Community Fridge.
-The original fridge and larder are based in the Market Yard car park and a team of volunteers fill the fridge with food from local businesses that otherwise would have gone to waste.
+The fridge and larder are located at Frome Town Hall and a team of volunteers fill the fridge with food from local businesses that otherwise would have gone to waste.
 The contents are available to anyone to use.
-There is also now second community fridge and larder located next to Christchurch School on Feltham Lane.
-To find out more about this, visit the Friends of the Mount, Marston & Keyford Facebook page.
+To find out more about this, visit the Community Fridge Facebook page.

 - The Toy Library is another great way of sharing more by borrowing toys for your little ones and offers weekly play sessions.